Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 3.4 Battery powered models will have batteries replaceable/rechargeable by the user.

-3.5 The product will interface with AI big data like ChatGPT to get advice for different weather conditions
+3.5 The product will interface with AI big data like ChatGPT to get advice for different weather conditions.